manueljavierlaporta-tech/Google-Sheets-Day-to-Month-Converter/README.md

 > [!NOTE]
 > First of all, cells to the right of each month are mostly blank because of the use IFERROR function (native to Google Sheets).
-> Second of all, you can CLEARLY see that
+> Second of all, you can CLEARLY see that the sum of functions is giving me an incorrect result.